sentenz/convention/about/devops.md

 # DevOps

-DevOps is an assortment of practices that combines software development (Dev) and IT operations (Ops).
-The main goal is to reduce the development life cycle and provide continuous delivery with maximum software quality and software security.
+The combination of software development (Dev) and IT operations (Ops) consists of a set of principles aimed at shortening the development cycle and ensuring continuous delivery with maximum software quality and security.

 - [GitOps](#gitops)
 - [DevOps](#devops)